tpm2-software/tpm2-tools/man/tss2_createseal.1.md

   * **-i**, **\--data**=_FILENAME_ or _-_ (for stdin):

     The data to be sealed by the TPM.
 Optional parameter.
+Must not be used together with \--size.

+  * **-s**, **\--size**=_INTEGER_:

+    Determines the number of random bytes the TPM should generate and seal.
+    Optional parameter.
+Must not be "0".
+Must no be used together with \--data.

 [common tss2 options](common/tss2-options.md)